7 Best Tennis Shoes in 2023

 • Hard-court shoes on clay: do not have the needed amount of grip; easily get clogged with clay dirt.

-All tennis shoes can be roughly segmented into three categories based on the primary benefit they offer: speed, cushioning, and stability.
-Which one to choose depends on the type of player you are and your preferences in the shoe feel.
+All tennis shoes can be roughly segmented into two categories based on the primary benefits they offer: speed and stability.
+Which one to choose depends on the type of player you are and your preferences for the shoe feel.

 Speed.png